mrturck/aframe-joystick/README.md

 An aframe component for "wasd"-like motion on mobile.
 Demo here: https://sour-lyric.glitch.me/

+Many thanks to [@yoannmoinet](https://github.com/yoannmoinet) for creating [NippleJS](https://github.com/yoannmoinet/nipplejs).
+This project is 95% NippleJS with a small adaptation for A-Frame

 ## Usage
 #### Step 1
 You'll need to include the script in your project: